simple-guy1/bitcoin-full-node-guide/README.md

 Luckily this Debian version doesn't require any additional tweaking and everything worked out of the box.<br>

-To work mork effitiently I use combination of zsh and starship installed according to this [tuotiral](https://harshithashok.com/tools/oh-my-zsh-with-starship/).
+To work more efficiently I use combination of zsh and starship installed according to this [tuotiral](https://harshithashok.com/tools/oh-my-zsh-with-starship/).